 Chancellor Merkel looking to gain enough votes to permit new centre-right coalition.

-The CDU and its Bavaria-only sister, the Christian Social Union, won 33.8 per cent of the vote, while the Social Democrats took 23 per cent in the election.
+The CDU and its Bavaria-only sister, the Christian Social Union, won 33.8 per cent of the vote, while the Social Democrats took 23 per cent.

 The Free Democrats captured 14.6 per cent, with the Left Party taking 11.9 per cent and the Greens 10.7 per cent.